pckrishnadas88/indexed-git/README.md

-# indexed-git - Add files to git using it's index ie not with it's filename.
+# indexed-git - Add/Remove files to git using it's file index ie not with it's filename.

 ## ut stands for untracked files.
 ## nt stands for notstaged tracked files.
 ## st stands for staged files.

-### Sample output

 #### After a command has been executed it shows the updated status.